-PHYS M10AL - 1 Unit General Physics I Laboratory
+PHYS M10AL - 1 Unit General Physics I Lab

-Prerequisite: MATH M06 or MATH M07

-Corequisite: PHYS M10A must be previously completed or taken concurrently
+Prerequisites: MATH M06 or MATH M07 Corequisites: PHYS M10A or concurrent enrollment Class Hours: 3 lab

 The laboratory experiments examine some of the basic phenomena in mechanics, thermodynamics, and wave motion.
 The use of common, modern laboratory instruments is learned and practiced during the experiments.
 The principles of data taking, data reduction, synthesis, and analysis, as well as the writing of scientific reports are part of the course.
 Applies to Associate Degree.
-Transfer credit: CSU: UC
+Transfer credit: CSU; UC